GUIDE: How to implement effective resource planning?

 • Increased time spent on billable projects

-• Optimization of time spent by employees
+• Optimization of employee time

 ii.
-Better employee satisfaction
+Improved employee satisfaction

-• Better visibility on your schedule
+• Better visibility of your schedule

 iii.
 Time savings

-• Centralization of project data, resource planning and time spent
+• Centralization of project, resource planning and time spent data

 iv.
-Better customer satisfaction
+Improved customer satisfaction

 • Choice of profiles better suited to customer needs

 v.
-Sales advantages
+Selling advantages

 • Wider choice of profiles to better meet customer needs

 b.
-Set up regular instances
+Set up regular forums

 Resource planning